centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/acceptance-guide.md

 ### Processing

 To perform this test, launch the `iptables` commands on the @CENTRAL_SLAVE_NAME@.
-Be careful to avoid @CENTRAL_SLAVE_IPADDR@, otherwise you lose the SSH connection on this node.
+Be careful not to create iptables rules containing @CENTRAL_SLAVE_IPADDR@, otherwise you lose the SSH connection on this node.

 ```bash
 iptables -A INPUT -s @CENTRAL_MASTER_IPADDR@ -j DROP